uvarc/rc-website/content/userinfo/hpc/slurm.md

 ```

 Or request the `gpu-mig` partition through Open OnDemand (OOD) platform:
-A100 is requested by default or for RTX PRO 6000 use:
+Note: A100 is requested by default or for RTX PRO 6000 use the following in the "Slurm Options" field:
 ```
 --constraint=rtxpro6000
 ```